Theological Themes in Judges

 Canaanization of Israel

-Recently, the primary theme of Judges has been described as the Canaanization of Israelite society during the period of the settlement.
+Some modern biblical scholars have described one of the primary themes of Judges as the “Canaanization” of Israelite society during the period of the settlement.
 This suggestive phrase assumes the occupation of Israel to be one of settlement rather than conquest and presses the idea that Israel “conquered” the land by joining with the Canaanite inhabitants, intermarrying with them, and worshiping their gods (Judges 2:1-3; 3:5-6).
 As portrayed in the rest of the narrative, the people are seen participating in idolatry (for example, 6:25-32; 8:33–9:6), violence (for example, 8:13-17), and even murder (9:4-5).
 Especially telling in this regard is the description of Shiloh as still “in the land of Canaan” (21:12).
 There is much to commend this reading, though it probably depicts one theme in Judges rather than the theme.

 God’s relationship with Israel